Tammun: British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Tammun had a population of 1,345, all Muslim.
 This had increased in the 1931 census of Palestine, when Tammun, (including Atuf), had 316 occupied houses and a population of 1,599, again all Muslim.

 In the 1945 statistics, the population was 2,070 Muslims, with 98,080 dunams of land, according to an official land and population survey.
 393 dunams were used for plantations and irrigable land, 33,181 dunams for cereals, while 157 dunams were built-up (urban) land.

 Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Tammun came under Jordanian rule.
 It was annexed by Jordan in 1950.

 The Jordanian census of 1961 found 2,593 inhabitants in Tammun.

 1967 war and aftermath

 Since the Six-Day War in 1967, Tammun has been under Israeli occupation.

 In 2023, the town was stormed by the IDF.

+The Palestinian Islamic Jihad reported to have attacked Israeli forces during an IDF raid in Tammun on 1 January 2025.

 On January 29, 2025, during Operation Iron Wall at least 10 Palestinians were killed and several others wounded in an Israeli airstrike by the IDF.

 On March 30, 2025, a 22-year-old Palestinian man was shot dead by undercover Israeli forces in a raid in the town.
+Four members of the Bani Odeh family were shot dead by the Israeli military in the town on March 15, 2026.